 - Click-throughs tend to be higher than with MailerLite

-- The interface isn’t that difficult to use
+- The interface isn’t difficult to use

 - There is a feature to easily send digital products via email